Oaxaca Ancestral Food Experience – a delicious history of Oaxaca’s food

 – a special small gift to take home with you

-What is not included when on your Sacred Food Experience?
+What is not included during your Sacred Food Experience?

 Travel Insurance (Compulsory)